katjabercic/mathswitch/README.md

 Infrastructure for relaying and exchanging mathematical concepts.

+For a demonstration of a page with at least one link, see for example `{baseurl}/concept/Q1369621/`.

 ## Notes on installation and usage

 To install all the necessary Python packages, run: